taocode/svelte-headroom/README.md

 ### `tolerance` number

-The amount of pixels that need to be scrolled in either direction for the effect to occur.
+The number of pixels that need to be scrolled in either direction for the effect to occur.
 This is useful if you want the user to be able to scroll slowly and not change the header position.
 Default: `0`.

 ```html